 14. Paying for small home/car repairs that you can fix yourself.

 15. Using cheaper utensils, in long run they cost more money than quality utensils.

 16. Buying things from gas station (convenience stores).
-If you are Particular about price then don’t just walk into any store, a bottle of drink at MM2 will cost you almost thrice the amount you buy it at your neighbourhood fast food outlet
+If you are Particular about price then don’t just walk into any store, a bottle of drink at MM2 will cost you almost thrice the amount you buy it at your neighborhood fast food outlet.

 17. Spending on expensive hobbies which do not add much values.

 18. Not taking good care of your health, take care of your health to keep money in your bank.

 19. Buying new games or music albums without first reading reviews or trying them out.